Types of Sports Bets

 Point Spreads

-When you back a favorite on the point spread, you’re backing them to win by a margin that’s greater than the size of the spread.
-When you back an underdog, you’re backing them to either win or lose by a margin that’s less than the size of the spread.
+When you back a favorite on the point spread, they must win by a margin greater than the spread.
+If you back the underdog, they can either win outright or lose by a margin smaller than the spread for your bet to succeed.

 Handicap Betting